 Cross Connection Control Program (CCC)

-The Municipality protects, treats and delivers safe drinking water, but our responsibility does not end there.
+The Municipality protects, treats and delivers safe drinking water.
 We are required by Nova Scotia Environment (NSE) to enforce the installation of Backflow Prevention (BFP) Devices on water service lines where there is greater potential for backflow.

-The Municipality’s first step to our Cross Connection Control Program is monitoring the installation and maintenance of BFP devices to minimize risk of a potential contaminant entering the distribution system from a customer’s premise through backflow and help protect the public’s safety by preventing drinking water contamination.
+The Municipality’s first step in our Cross Connection Control Program is to monitor the installation and maintenance of BFP devices to minimize risk of a potential contaminant entering the distribution system.

 - BFP Device Application Forms: